Tyne Turner

 About Tyne

-Turner is a true "Michigan kid," having received her Equity card from Meadowbrook Theatre in Rochester, Michigan in 1986.
-She has served on the faculties of the American Academy of Dramatic Arts, University of Wisconsin - Milwaukee, University of Wisconsin - Madison, Southern Methodist University and the University of Minnesota B.F.A.
+Turner has previously served on the faculties of the American Academy of Dramatic Arts, University of Wisconsin - Milwaukee, University of Wisconsin - Madison, Southern Methodist University, and the University of Minnesota B.F.A.
 Acting program.
-She also created the Theatre Program at Golda Meir School for the Gifted and Talented, where she served as Chair of Fine Arts.
+She also created the Theatre Program at Golda Meir School for the Gifted and Talented, where she served as Chair of Fine Arts, and the First Stage Theatre Academy, the largest children's theatre program of its kind in the country.

-Turner is a nationally recognized speech and dialect expert and has served many prestigious companies including Utah Shakespeare Festival (Tony 2000), Alabama Shakespeare Festival, Seattle Repertory Theatre, Hartford Stage, Dallas Theatre Centre, and of course, the Milwaukee Repertory Theatre.
-Awards include a Tony Award for Best Regional Theatre with the Utah Shakespeare Festival in 2000, Teacher of the Year from the Wisconsin Gifted and Talented Association, and Teacher of the year for the Milwaukee Metropolitan Association of Black Student Educators, as well as being a recent Kohls Foundation Finalist.
+She is a nationally recognized speech and dialect expert and has served many prestigious companies including Utah Shakespeare Festival (Tony 2000), Alabama Shakespeare Festival, Seattle Repertory Theatre, Hartford Stage, Dallas Theatre Centre, and Milwaukee Repertory Theatre, but nothing excites her more than the artistry and commitment of the young artists we meet each year among the stately pines.

 Teaching and learning is a collaborative, student-centered activity.
 By honoring one's students with constructivist, malleable delivery of proven craft information, innovation is inescapable and proficiency, or even mastery become not only possible, but likely.